-Now we are seven - and CVP is having a great time!
+Now we are eight - and CVP is having a great time!

-The feature writing has taken us on some fascinating trips: a septennial Perambulation; behind the scenes in one of the RSPCA's wildlife units; up close and personal with a herd of goats; sampling the intricacies of Honiton Lace.
+The feature writing has taken us on some fascinating trips: a septennial Perambulation; behind the scenes in one of the RSPCA's wildlife units; Morris Dancing; sampling the intricacies of Honiton Lace.
 We've explored the myths and mystery of Dartmoor's Wistman's Wood and tracked down love and legend in Exmoor's Doone Valley.
 We get to sample lovely food, try out spa treatments and test our metal on the open sea.
 And we meet some inspiring and empowering people.

 Our guides have featured in 'the glossies' on many occasions since the birth of CVP.
 We contribute walks, articles and photographs to many publications including Devon Life, Somerset Life, LandScape, Caravan and The Countryman.
-The excellent Bird Watching magazine regularly uses our walks in its Go Birding section and we've been up in the sky with Flybe's Flight Time.
+The excellent Bird Watching magazine regularly uses birding features and walks in its Go Birding section and we've been up in the sky with Flybe's Flight Time.

 We were thrilled when Simone's shot of the Jurassic Coast near Sidmouth was selected as a Devon Life Big Picture.
 James' photo of the iconic Raddon Pine, from the Thorverton walk in Circular Walks in Central Devon, was also used as a cover image for Devon Life.
 This is a very striking picture and is our best-selling greetings card.
 Somerset Life also had one of James' photos for their cover, from our County Gate walk in A Dozen Dramatic Walks in Somerset.